 4. Each payment, regardless of any description provided with the payment, will serve to settle the invoice that has been outstanding the longest.

-7. For an extended registration applies that the price of the extended registration at the time of the first full-time registration for the Bachelor programme that is extended, will be indexed annually with a maximum of 5%.
+7. For an extended registration applies that the price of the extended registration at the time of the first full-time registration for the Programme that is extended, will be indexed annually with a maximum of 5%.
 This price guarantee applies to a maximum of two years after the nominal study duration within Tio; after that the prices in the study guide that applies to the academic year in which the Student wishes to follow the education on the basis of the extended registration will apply.

 9. Non-attendance of lectures (for example due to sickness) will not result in reduction in tuition fees, or other fees.